What is data security?

 Data masking

 When data is masked, all or parts of the data are replaced.
 This is often seen when credit card or social security numbers are displayed.
 The data is there, but it’s not accessible.
-This technique is used for situations where the data is saved into the system, but due to compliance issues, like PCI or HIPPA, users can't view the actual data.
+This technique is used for situations where the data is saved into the system, but due to compliance issues, like PCI or HIPAA, users can't view the actual data.
 Masking is non-reversable.
 Once masked, the data loses its value and is not available for use in any other functions.
 For example:

 Original data: John Smith